The Globe and Mail Foundation Presents

 About the Event

-Leading news editors from The UK, The US and Canada engage in a timely discussion about the issues, urgencies and opportunities facing major newspapers and news media in the Western world in our era of fast and furious change and innovation.
-They will discuss the fight to retain public trust in an age when misinformation and alternate facts have infected so many sources of information that we consume on a daily basis.
+Leading news editors and experts from the UK, US, and Canada, joined us for a timely discussion about the issues, challenges, and opportunities facing news media.
+They discussed the fight to retain public trust in an age when misinformation threatens so many sources of news we consume daily, and the risks and rewards posed by rapid advances in AI.

-The event will run 90 minutes, taking place in front of a live audience at The Globe event space, a stunning venue above our offices overlooking Toronto.
-The event will also be broadcast online, and available to a global audience.
+The conversation ran for 90 minutes, and took place in front of a live audience at The Globe event space, a stunning venue on the 17th floor overlooking Toronto.

 Event details